Arthur Weston (scientist)

-Arthur Henry Weston is emeritus professor at the University of Manchester, where he was previously Leech Professor of Pharmacology from 1989-2011.
+Arthur Henry Weston is a British pharmacologist who is emeritus professor at the University of Manchester, where he was previously Leech Professor of Pharmacology from 1989-2011.

 Early life and education

 Weston was born in 1944 in Cottingham, son of Arthur Edward Weston and Betty Nutt Weston (née Wetherell).
 He won a Scholarship to Hymers College, Hull in 1955 and entered the Victoria University of Manchester in 1962.
 After graduating BSc in Pharmacy with First Class Honours in Pharmacology (1966), he obtained his MSc (1968) and PhD (1970).

 Career and research

 Weston was made lecturer in pharmacology at Manchester in 1970, senior lecturer in 1979, reader in 1987 and professor in 1989.
 In 1974, he was awarded an Alexander von Humboldt Fellowship to study in the Department of Physiology in the University of Marburg and a senior Humboldt Fellowship to study in the Department of Physiology in the University of Heidelberg in 1985.
 During 1987, he was a Royal Society-funded visiting professor in the Department of Pharmacology, University of Kyushu, Japan.
 In 2011, Weston became a visiting fellow at Magdalen College, Oxford.
 At a national level, he was honorary treasurer, a director and trustee of the British Pharmacological Society (BPS) for the 8 years from 1999-2008.

 Weston's research focuses on the physiology and pharmacology of ion channels in blood vessels and on the development of drugs to treat vascular disease associated with hypertension, diabetes and obesity.
 During the 1980s he discovered a new class of agent which he designated the "potassium channel opener" and this has formed the basis of many on-going research programmes within the pharmaceutical industry.
 These studies led to the further discovery that blood vessels produce a relaxing factor that he termed "endothelium-derived hyperpolarizing factor" (EDHF).
 His most recent discoveries in Manchester concern the existence and role of a special calcium-sensing receptor in the endothelium of blood vessels.